 The #1 newsletter for the trades.

-Shelby Bradham’s desire to support her son will make that happen, even if the change leaves her a bit nervous.
+Shelby Bradham’s desire to support her son will make that happen, even if the change makes her a bit nervous.

 “I'm anxious to see how this will work and how it will affect me,” she said.
 “I don't know how it works.
 I don't know if it's going to be basically the same.”